 Client

 The library provides a TCP/UDP client that can be used to communicate with a server.
-This client automatically connects to the server and creates a channel instance when the connection is established.
+The client automatically connects to the server and creates a channel instance once the connection is established.
 Connection drops are automatically handled and the client will attempt to reconnect using an exponential backoff strategy.

-Clients use the same channel configuration as the listeners, but they require additional configuration.
+Clients use the same channel configurations as listeners but require additional registration.

 IServiceCollection services = ...;